Persomics: Applications

-There are several multi-target approaches to drug discovery, among them that used by Persomics.
+There are several multi-target approaches to drug discovery, among them that are used by Persomics.
 Multi-target alternatives to Persomics’ technology include drug repositioning, polypharmacy, high-throughput screening and chemogenomics.
-While these research approaches have proved effective in helping scientists to learn more about the human genome, the majority of the genome is still not understood.
+While these research approaches have proved effective in helping scientists learn more about the human genome, the majority of the genome is still not understood.
 This is because approaches pertaining to phenotypic screening have traditionally been expensive and time-consuming.

 The company embodies a reverse transfection approach to phenotypic screening; this “is essentially a simplified version of what is currently done in multi-well plates” such as those used in both in vivo and in vitro high-throughput screening.
 As with this method, visualizing Persomics’ plates is made possible through the use of fluorescent dyes.
 In addition, visualization entails fluorescence microscopy, which is a powerful tool used for observing cellular responses and mechanisms.

 History

 Persomics was founded in 2014, when it established itself as part of the Gatehouse Park biohub in Waltham, Massachusetts, which also houses AstraZeneca.
 In 2007, after many years of research pertaining to cures for infectious diseases at the Council for Scientific and Industrial Research (CSIR) in Pretoria, South Africa, Persomics made its decision to be based in the greater Boston area which “continues to remain the hub of life-saving scientific research”.